Gavriil1/arcadegame/README.md

 ###  Game control buttons

-Check grammar and spelling: On the home page, we have three buttons that allow the user to play the game on computers or mobile devices.
+ On the home page, we have three buttons that allow the user to play the game on computers or mobile devices.

 User Stories: 2, 3